 - Keeping your teeth apart when you are not swallowing or eating

 What About Bite Correction Or Surgery?

 If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options such as arthroscopy and open joint repair are sometimes needed, but are reserved for severe cases.
 Drs.
-Werner, Rubel, Strange or Madson do not consider TMJ surgery unless the jaw has significant dysfunction, is dislocated and non-reducible, has severe degeneration or the patient has undergone non-surgical treatment unsuccessfully by their dentist.
+Werner, Rubel, Strange, Madson or Crecelius do not consider TMJ surgery unless the jaw has significant dysfunction, is dislocated and non-reducible, has severe degeneration or the patient has undergone non-surgical treatment unsuccessfully by their dentist.